5 Ways Recovery Communities Can Build Us Up

 Recovery isn’t a death sentence.
 However, after using substances for so long, it can be hard to picture what life without them can look like.
 The truth is, recovery is incredibly liberating and fulfilling.
 It’s filled with so much peace and joy, but that can be hard to see in the early stages of recovery.
 This is why a recovery community can be so beneficial.
 In a recovery community, we’re surrounded by peers who are sober and are also living fun, fulfilling lives.

-We can form relationships with people who we can spend time with and know there won’t be any temptations to engage in substance use.
+We can form relationships and connect with people who we can spend time with and know there won’t be any temptations to engage in substance use.
 We can get new ideas for places to go and things to do that don’t involve using drugs or alcohol.
 Also, we can try out new hobbies, and meet people who have the same interests as we do.
-Recovery communities offer us a great opportunity to explore new layers of ourselves, and to truly experience joy again.
+Recovery communities offer us a great opportunity to explore new layers of ourselves and to truly experience joy again.
 Connecting with others on a deeper level allows us to build a rock-solid foundation for our recovery journey.

 A final word on recovery communities

 In addition to the 5 reasons listed above, recovery communities also provide accountability, inspiration, and motivation.
 According to research, recovery communities can even lower stress levels.